 Truong Giang's Blog

-On Legitimacy, Power, and Historical Reasoning
+On Legitimacy, Authority, and Historical Reasoning

 www.trgiang.com

-My Master's thesis examined the blurred boundary between international law and politics through how states strategically use dispute settlement mechanisms.
+My Master's thesis examined the 'blurred' boundary between international law and politics through how states strategically use dispute settlement mechanisms.